tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 Some Design Philosophy
 ----------------------

-There are other cases where current Concepts can cause incorrect lookup.
+There are other cases where current Concepts can fail to prevent an incorrect selection of operation.
 This fails to deliver upon a big part of the expected benefits of this language feature.
 The comparison has been drawn between C++ Virtual Functions and Concepts.
 As Concepts are being presented to bring generic programming to the masses, it is vital that 3 core safety requirements be considered.
 These requirements are similar to aspects of Object Oriented Programming.

 1. An object passed to a function must meet the qualifications that a concept describes.
 This is analagous to how a function taking a pointer or reference to a class has the parameter checked for